MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Backup-CsPool.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2013

 The Backup-CsPool cmdlet enables administrators to copy user data and conference data for a Registrar pool to a specified backup pool.
 If the primary pool should fail or otherwise become unavailable, users homed on that primary pool can then be "failed over" to the backup pool.
-Those users can then log on to Lync Server via the backup pool, and continue to use that pool until their home pool has been restored.
+Those users can then log on to Skype for Business Server via the backup pool, and continue to use that pool until their home pool has been restored.

-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Backup-CsPool"}
+To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Lync Server Control Panel: The functions carried out by the Backup-CsPool cmdlet are not available in the Lync Server Control Panel.

-**Below Content Applies To:** Skype for Business Server 2015

-The Backup-CsPool cmdlet enables administrators to copy user data and conference data for a Registrar pool to a specified backup pool.
-If the primary pool should fail or otherwise become unavailable, users homed on that primary pool can then be "failed over" to the backup pool.
-Those users can then log on to Skype for Business Server 2015 via the backup pool, and continue to use that pool until their home pool has been restored.
+`Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Backup-CsPool"}`

 Skype for Business Server Control Panel: The functions carried out by the Backup-CsPool cmdlet are not available in the Skype for Business Server Control Panel.